 - Access to Better Benefits: They give small businesses access to Fortune 500-level benefits at affordable group rates.

-- Reduced Liability: PEO shares employer responsibilities and ensure compliance with tax and labor laws, reducing legal and financial risk.
+- Reduced Liability: PEO shares employer responsibilities and ensures compliance with tax and labor laws, reducing legal and financial risk.

 - Business Growth and Stability: PEO-supported businesses grow 2x faster, have 12% lower turnover, and are 50% less likely to fail than those managing HR alone.

-How to choose the right PEO company for your business?[toc=Choosing PEO]
+How to choose the right PEO company for your business?[toc=How to Choose]

 Choosing the right PEO company can make or break your HR experience.
 Here are the key questions every business should ask before signing a contract: